Fred Sikking

-Fred Sikking (born Hilversum, 20 February 1980) is a Belgian or Dutch Muay Thai kickboxer who competes in the cruiserweight and heavyweight divisions.
+Fred Sikking (born Hilversum, 20 February 1980) is a Dutch Muay Thai kickboxer who competes in the cruiserweight and heavyweight divisions.
 He fights for GLORY and SUPERKOMBAT.
 As of 12 March 2018, he was ranked the #5 light-heavyweight in the world by LiverKick.com.

+Bare-knuckle boxing

+Sikking made his Bare Knuckle Fighting Championship debut against Ernesto Papa on 25 October 2025 at BKFC 83.
+He lost the fight by technical knockout in the first round.